 The Secret to Effectively Managing an Ecommerce Business

 E-commerce businesses range from the one-person setup to the organizations with a global presence.
-In all cases, success promotes growth and this growth is not just in terms of sales, but also in terms of the complexity of managing the enterprise.
+In all cases, success promotes growth, and this growth is not just in terms of sales, but also in terms of the complexity of managing the enterprise.
 Especially if you are a small e-commerce business, where everyone seems to do everything, you should be ready to reach a point where you set up specialized functions and responsibilities.

 In this context, it is important to understand the various legs on which the edifice of e-commerce management stands.
 Given the competitive nature of e-commerce businesses, all legs of the e-commerce business should be strong.
-Here are the top five legs:
+Here are the top five legs.

 - In the few days preceding Christmas, there is a spike in online sales.
 The expectation is that you will deliver by Christmas.
 Imagine the loss of face and sales if you are unable to get your hands on the product in time.

-- Then there are those on the cutting edge that believe in deriving the most from the benefits of online marketing tools and technologies such as gaining from Clickstream data or targeting customers based on their online behavior.
+Then there are those on the cutting edge that believe in deriving the most from the benefits of online marketing tools and technologies, such as gaining from Clickstream data or targeting customers based on their online behavior.

-- I am not one of those that believe that e-commerce is primarily a technology play.
+I am not one of those that believe that e-commerce is primarily a technology play.
 But there is no denying that it is a technology-enabled play.
-As a result, we need to stay on top of your technology.
+As a result, we need to stay on top of our technology.
 This starts from basic decisions such as choosing your hosting, domain name, and shopping cart software, to implementing security measures and more.

-- But the finance function is not just about fund-raising.
+But the finance function is not just about fund-raising.
 There is deliverables management, accounting, financial engineering decisions that permit innovative payment options to customers, and more.

-- Except in the case of digital goods, you need to get the product into the hands of the customers.
+Except in the case of digital goods, you need to get the product into the hands of the customers.
 And when the product needs to be returned or repaired, your reverse logistics process needs to get it back.
 There are many examples of otherwise good e-commerce companies who went belly-up because they could not manage the accuracy or costs of logistics.
 So, logistics should be seen as a specialist function and given adequate attention.

 A five-point list is not adequate to capture the diverse range of functions that go into managing an e-commerce business.
 We could go ahead and talk about many more functions, e.g., human resource management.
-But the idea of this article was to address the small e-commerce business where everyone does everything.
+But the idea is to address the small e-commerce business where everyone does everything.
 Sooner or later, success will cause the organization to balloon up in complexity.
 At that point, a sound management strategy is required to ensure that the business continues to thrive, or at the very least survive.